kjp-souza/EAMT2023-proceedings/README.md

 # Proceedings of the EAMT 2020
-22nd Annual Conference of the European Association for Machine Translation
+[EAMT 2020](https://eamt2020.inesc-id.pt/) - 22nd Annual Conference of the European Association for Machine Translation

 ## Information required